 - May not work on all Udemy videos due to platform restrictions

-- Requires Chrome browser
+- Chrome only

 How to Transcribe Coursera Videos